Squeezing equivalence of quantum harmonic oscillators under different frequency modulations: General condition for squeezing equivalence of quantum harmonic oscillators under different frequency modulations

 \section{General condition for squeezing equivalence of quantum harmonic oscillators under different frequency modulations}

-In this section, we discuss how to obtain the same squeezing parameter $r_f$ from the configuration of a set of TDHOs, subject to different intermediary frequency modulations (discontinuous or continuous).
+In this section, we discuss how to configure a set of TDHOs, subject to different intermediary frequency modulations (discontinuous or continuous), so that they have the same squeezing parameter $r_f$.
 We also discuss the physical implications of this equivalence.

 Let us consider another TDHO with frequency $\omega^{\prime}(t)$, defined by

 The associated parameter $\rho^{\prime}(t)$ is given by

 The solutions for $\rho_{\text{int}}^{\prime}(t)$ and $\rho_{f}^{\prime}(t)$ are obtained following the same steps mentioned in Sec. \ref{sec:sol-rho}.
 We represent these solutions by inserting a prime superscript in all objects with index “int” or $f$ in Eqs. \eqref{eq:sol-rho1-formal} to \eqref{eq:C2-genérico}.
 Thus, following this convention, the squeezing parameter $r_{f}^{\prime}$ can be written by substituting $\omega_{f}\to\omega_{f}^{\prime}$, $\delta\to\delta^{\prime}$ and $\epsilon\to\epsilon^{\prime}$ into Eqs. \eqref{eq:rf-w} and \eqref{eq:lambda}, leading to